andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

                                                            $tiles: 3);
 ```

 This positions 3 images in a row next to each other without any gap in between and another 3 right below them also in a line.
 However, our new function called `tiled-background-positions` will make writing this much easier.
-It will be an improvement over `tiled-background-positions-in-a-line` by using it as a base to work upon, which means there won't be any reason to use it outside `tiled-background-positions` anymore.
+It will be an improvement over `background-positions-in-a-line` by using it as a base to work upon, which means there won't be any reason to use it outside `tiled-background-positions()` anymore.
 That's why will append an **underscore** to its name to let other developers know that it's **private** and should not be used anywhere else: `_tiled-background-positions-in-a-line()`.
 With that out of the way, we can move on to creating our new function.

 ```scss
 @function tiled-background-positions($tiling-x: 0px,